 Seasons in the

-Quite simply, any time of the year is a good time to visit the Abel Tasman National Park.
+Quite simply, any time of the year is a good time to visit this pristine National Park.

 The Nelson-Tasman region enjoys a moderate, maritime climate and among the highest annual sunshine hours in the entire country, every year.
+Some might say we have the best weather in New Zealand.
 So when is the best time to visit the Abel Tasman?
 We’ll let you decide!

 The traditional Labour Weekend national holiday, which falls in the third weekend of October each year, is the unofficial start to the peak visitor season.
 This is when there is a palpable lift in cosmic energy, due largely to the influx of seasonal workers for the kayak and water taxi companies, cafes and other visitor-based services.
 There is a strong sense of anticipation for the summer season ahead as daylight saving kicks in and the days lengthen.

 The DOC campsites and huts are not generally booked out during this time, and all of the commercial operators are open for business, making spring a great time to visit.

 Months: December, January, February

 Weather: Ah, the great Kiwi summer.
 With average daytime temperatures ranging from 20 – 25°C (68 – 77°F), the Abel Tasman becomes a subtropical paradise.